-Applicants must have: 1) earned a bachelor's degree from an accredited institution recognized by DBU, 2) show strong moral character commensurate with the University's mission of producing servant leaders, and 3) demonstrate through their academic record a likelihood of success in the Master of Arts in International Studies program.
-In addition to these requirements, another factor that will be considered is the applicant's record of service in the community and in positions of leadership.
+Master of Arts in International Studies applicants must: 1) have earned a bachelor's degree from an accredited institution recognized by DBU, 2) show strong moral character commensurate with the University's mission of producing servant leaders, and 3) demonstrate through their academic record a likelihood of success in the Master of Arts in International Studies program.
+In addition to these requirements, the applicant's record of service in the community and in positions of leadership will be considered.